learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 ![png](index_files/index_28_0.png)

-You now know how to create your own models, which is great, but you still haven't answered one very important question: how accurate is our model?
-This will be discussed next.
+You now know how to create your own models, which is great!
+Next, you'll find out how to determine the accuracy of your model!

 ## Summary

-In this lesson, you learned how to draw a best fit line for given data labels and features, by first calculating the slope and intercept.
-The calculated regression line was then used to predict the label ($\hat y$-value) of a previously unseen feature ($x$-value).
-The lesson uses a simple set of data points for demonstration.
+In this lesson, you learned how to perform linear regression for data that are linearly related.
+You first calculated the slope and intercept parameters of the regression line that best fit the data.
+You then used the regression line parameters to predict the value ($\hat y$-value) of a previously unseen feature ($x$-value).